pnp/powershell/documentation/Set-PnPSite.md

 ```

 ### -NoScriptSite
 Specifies if a site allows custom script or not.
-See https://support.office.com/en-us/article/Turn-scripting-capabilities-on-or-off-1f2c515f-5d7e-448a-9fd7-835da935584f for more information.
+See [Allow or prevent custom script](https://docs.microsoft.com/en-us/sharepoint/allow-or-prevent-custom-script) for more information.

 ```yaml
 Type: SwitchParameter